PureStorage-OpenConnect/k8s-px-terraform/docs/AzureAKS/README.md

 Note:
 The following two files are generated:

-1. A new kube config file will be created at ~/.kube/config, and the existing kube config file will be backed up with date and time stamp.
+1. A new kube config file will be created at ~/.kube/aks_[your-cluster-name].
 2. A new ssh pem key file will be downloaded for ssh'ing to the nodes with username "azureuser"

 ```